-After a calamitous disqualification loss in his UFC debut, Greg Hardy will get another shot in the octagon on April 27 when he faces Dmitrii Smoliakov at UFC on ESPN 3 in Fort Lauderdale, Florida.
+After a calamitous disqualification loss in his UFC debut, Greg Hardy will get another shot in the octagon on April 27 when he faces Dmitrii Smoliakov at UFC on

 Despite the controversies and notoriety that have surrounded him, Hardy managed to rattle off three KO/TKO finishes in his first three professional appearances and ostensibly had the upper hand in his last bout against Allen Crowder—before forgetting the cardinal rule of kneeing a downed opponent.
 He’ll look to get his redemption story back on track and improve to 4-1 overall in his next outing.

 To help facilitate that, the UFC has provided the former NFL defensive end with what many fans and pundits believe to be a softball opponent.
 Dmitrii “The Lifeguard” Smoliakov has been re-signed to the UFC following a dismal 0-2 run with the promotion that saw him fall to Luis Henrique by submission and Cyril Asker by first-round TKO.
 With a career total of 19 significant strikes landed in the octagon, Smoliakov will no doubt be a heavy underdog going into the fight against Hardy, as very few people expect the bout to be anything close to competitive.

 Hardy, however, is not the only one seeking redemption in the UFC.